Nunavut Public Library Services: Community profile

 With snow and ice covering much of the area throughout the year, there is no farming, and the construction of railways and highways to connect the cities and settlements is impossible.
 Major supplies, including food and fuel, are brought in by air or sea.
 The geography has also imposed limitations on the creation of traditional communication infrastructures, such as cables and wires for phone and internet connections.
 Add to this the fact that there are four official languages spoken—Inuktitut, Inuinnaqtun, English and French—communication of information in this population can be a challenge.

 Despite the isolation and dispersion of the population, modern technology has increased the ability of Nunavut residents to interact and receive information from the rest of North America.
 Until recently, Nunavut relied on expensive satellite technology for internet communication.
 In 2005, cheaper broadband services were established in some areas by the non-profit Nunavut Broadband Development Corporation; there is a plan in place to connect most communities to broadband communication in the next few years.

 However, traditional barriers to information access still exist.
 There is no university in Nunavut (although post-secondary education is available at Nunavut Arctic College), and the rate of high school graduation is exceptionally low.
 There is a 20% unemployment rate, and the federal government provides 100% of the operating costs for the territory’s public and civic services.

-These challenges provide the Nunavut Public Library Services with an important role to play in acting as a center for information and resource for learning.
+These challenges provide the Nunavut Public Library Services with an important role to play in acting as a centre for information and resource for learning.
 As the local branches demonstrate, they do this creatively and in conjunction with other territorial and private institutions.